 Taken together, the course of events and the explanations proffered can lead only to the conclusion that neither CBA nor NAB could readily identify how, or to what extent, the entity as a whole was failing to comply with the law.
 And if that is right, neither the senior management nor the board of the entity could be given any single coherent picture of the nature or extent of failures of compliance; they could be given only a disjointed series of bits of information framed by reference to particular events.”

-Our record retention checklist for financial services providers has been updated to January 2018, but identifying records to be retained is only the beginning.
+Our record retention checklist for financial services providers (updated to 2021), but identifying records to be retained is only the beginning.

 Every business should have a document (record) retention (and destruction) policy: identify specific categories of documents and then particular types of documents which must be retained and the term for which they must be retained.

 What policy will you adopt for records not subject to specific regulation (eg emails)?
 Is there a designated time after which they will be destroyed?
 What criteria were used in selecting that time period?

 Whilst the various Acts prescribe the types of documents that must be retained and the period of retention, they are generally technology-neutral in terms of the method of retention.
 Original hard copy documents need not be retained if they are kept electronically in a form that is readily accessible.
 The electronic copy must be secure and must be convertible into hard copy.